K-25: Operations

-The Manhattan District engineer, Colonel Kenneth Nichols, placed Major John J. Moran in charge of production at K-25.
+Manhattan District engineer Colonel Kenneth Nichols placed Major John J. Moran in charge of production at K-25.
 Production commenced in February 1945, and the first product was shipped to the calutrons in March.
 By April, the gaseous diffusion plant was producing 1.1 percent product.
 It was then decided that instead of processing uranium hexafluoride feed from the Harshaw Chemical Company, the gaseous diffusion plant would take the product of the S-50 thermal diffusion plant, with an average enrichment of about 0.85 percent.
-Product enrichment continued to improve, as more stages came online and performed better than anticipated.
-In June product was being enriched to 7 percent; by September it was 23 percent.
-The S-50 plant ceased operation on 9 September, and Kellex transferred the last unit to Union Carbide on 11 September 1945.
-Highly enriched uranium was used in the Little Boy atomic bomb used in the bombing of Hiroshima on 6 August 1945.
+Product enrichment continued to improve as more stages came online and performed better than anticipated.
+By June product was being enriched to 7 percent; by September it was 23 percent.
+The S-50 plant ceased operation on 9 September, and Kellex transferred the last unit to Union Carbide on 11 September.
+Highly enriched uranium was used in the Little Boy atomic bomb used in the bombing of Hiroshima on 6 August.

 With the end of the war in August 1945, the Manhattan Project's priority shifted from speed to economy and efficiency.
 The cascades were configurable, so they could produce a large amount of slightly enriched product by running them in parallel, or a small amount of highly enriched product through running them in series.
 By early 1946, with K-27 in operation, the facility was producing 3.6 kg per day, enriched to 30 percent.
 The next step was to increase the enrichment further to 60 percent.
 This was achieved on 20 July 1946.
 This presented a problem, because Y-12 was not equipped to handle feed that was so highly enriched, but the Los Alamos Laboratory required 95 percent.
 For a time, product was mixed with feed to reduce the enrichment to 30 percent.
 Taking the concentration up to 95 percent raised safety concerns, as there was the risk of a criticality accident.

 After some deliberation, with opinions sought and obtained from Percival Keith, Norris Bradbury, Darol Froman, Elmer E. Kirkpatrick, Kenneth Nichols and Edward Teller, it was decided that this could be done safely if appropriate precautions were taken.
 On 28 November 1946, the K-25 plant began producing 94 percent product.
 At this point, they ran into a serious flaw in the gaseous diffusion concept: enrichment in uranium-235 also enriched the product in the unwanted and fairly useless uranium-234, making it difficult to raise the enrichment to 95 percent.
 On 6 December 1946, production was dropped back to a steady 2.56 kg per day enriched to 93.7 percent uranium-235, along with 1.9 percent uranium-234.
 This was regarded as a satisfactory product by the Los Alamos Laboratory, so on 26 December 1946 enrichment activity at Y-12 was curtailed.
 The Manhattan Project ended a few days later.
-Responsibility for the K-25 facility then passed to the new Atomic Energy Commission on 1 January 1947.

-Workers at the plant were represented by the Oil, Chemical and Atomic Workers International Union (OCAW).
+Responsibility for the K-25 facility then passed to the newly established Atomic Energy Commission on 1 January 1947.
+Workers at the plant were represented by the Oil, Chemical and Atomic Workers International Union.